Welcome to today's edition of the Rush 24-7 podcast.

 And they started trying to convince people that we were headed into a recession.

-They would use gasoline prices to do it any number of things, but they didn't even offer specifics.
+They would use gasoline prices to do it, any number of things, but they didn't even offer specifics.

 They just said it every day, just reported.

-Economists are worried, X, Y, and Z reasons, we're soon to be heading into a bubble, a recession.
+We're soon to be heading into a bubble, a recession.

-And so I remember there was an interview with a guy in a neighborhood, some average American town, and he said, Yeah, I'm doing fine.
+And so I remember there was an interview with a guy in a neighborhood, some average American town, and he said, I'm doing fine.

 I don't see any recession, but apparently a lot of people in town are hurting.

-You can convince people in good economic times that it is bad or getting bad.
+You can convince people in good economic times that it is bad or getting bad because people are naturally pessimistic.

 They don't have to work hard at it.